hpfem/hermes/doc/src/intro.rst

 This document is organized as follows:

-* Section 1 provides general information about Hermes and the computational methods it uses, and how to install Hermes on various hardware platforms.
+* Section 1 provides general information about Hermes and the computational methods it uses, and how to install Hermes on various platforms.
 * Section 2 is the Getting Started Guide - to get you started in no time.
 * Section 3 is the extended documentation section, you will find developers documentation in Doxygen, as well as step-by-step user documentation in tutorials and advanced examples.